Protocol Chimera: The Last Creature Bureau's Most Controversial Containment Policy Revealed

 "Containment, in these extreme cases," Thorne is recorded as stating in the surviving audio logs, "is merely delayed failure.
 We must engineer a terminal paradox.
 We make the lock and the key the same object, and that object must be something the entity cannot digest without destroying itself."

 Protocol Chimera became that engineered paradox.
 The first documented use involved Keeper Valerius Kaine, an elite Splicer renowned for his mastery over dimensional phasing.
 Kaine, knowing the fate awaiting him, was merged with the Unwoven Composer just as it began its final, reality-shredding broadcast.
-Kaine’s sacrifice stabilized the breach, but the cost was absolute.
-All records of Keeper Kaine, save for a single, recurring nightmare reported by his direct superior, were excised.
-This set the terrifying precedent: to save the world from a true Chimera, a Keeper must become an un-person.
+Kaine's sacrifice stabilized the breach, but the cost was absolute.
+All records of Keeper Kaine, save for a single, recurring nightmarish imprint in the Bureau's memory archives, were erased from existence.